Rights to Light Indemnity Insurance Mortgage Company conveyancing requirements

 General Rights to Light indemnity insurance points to consider

-- All sums paid with consent in writing from the insurance company to free the land from the risks specified in the rights to light insurance.
+- Money paid with consent in writing from the insurance company to free the property from the risks specified in the rights to light policy.

-- The out of pocket expenses of altering or taking down all, or part of the development and the reinstatement of the land, insofar as such alteration, demolition or re-instatement is made necessary by court order.
+- The cost of altering or destroying all, or part of the development and the reinstatement of the land, insofar as such alteration, demolition or re-instatement is made necessary by court order.

-- Cover for compensation incurred in any proceedings in respect of the risks specified in the rights to light insurance, as well as solicitors charges.
+- Liability for damages or compensation incurred in any proceedings in respect of the risks specified in the rights to light insurance, including solicitors charges.